chrisroadmap/fair-calibrate/README.md

 - Ocean heat content from AR6 WG1 (1971-2018), linear.
 - two step constraining procedure used: first RMSE of less than 0.16K, then 6-variable distribution fitting.
 - Aerosol ERF, ERFari and ERFaci as in AR6 WG1

+#### AR6_updated_no_aviation
+- As `AR6_updated`, but with historical and future forcing from aviation set to zero.
+The historical is recalibrated to switch aviation off.